MarzioHr/SSA_Project/README.md

 *Figure 10: Pylint Final Score for Controller Source Code*

-Bandit flagged one remaining low severity security issue namely that we using a pseudo-random generator for our device temperature allocation with the random.uniform() function, and that this is not suitable for security/cryptographic purposes.
-However, we only use the uniform function to allocate random temperatures to our thermometer devices as test data and therefore using pseudo-random number generators are fine.
-Other than that no issues were flagged.
+Bandit flagged one remaining low severity security issue namely that we use a pseudo-random generator for our device temperature allocation with the random.uniform() function, and that this is not suitable for security/cryptographic purposes.
+However, we only use the uniform function to allocate random temperatures to our thermometer devices as test data and therefore using pseudo-random number generators are appropriate.
+Other than that, no issues were flagged.

 ![Bandit's Final Run with No Issues Found](https://i.imgur.com/QeE8BrV.png)

 *Figure 11: Bandit's Final Run with No Issues Found.*

-The last type of testing was done before submitting the final project.
+The last type of testing was executed before submitting the final project.
 Functional Testing ensures that all end-to-end use cases and user scenarios that will be done via the System are included and working.
-First, we established a Functional Test Plan containing a full checklist of test cases for the individual roles and the System in general.
-We then proceeded with manually testing each of the test scenarios to ensure that the System as a whole is working as per the use-case specifications.
+First, we established a Functional Test Plan containing a full checklist of test cases for the individual roles and the system in general.
+We then proceeded with manually testing each of the test scenarios to ensure that the system as a whole is working as per the use-case specifications.
 The complete Functional Test Plan can be found below.
-Doing so gave certainty that all use cases the System set out to cater towards were fulfilled.
+Doing so gave certainty that all use cases the system set out to cater towards were fulfilled.

 The full end-to-end Functional Test Plan can be found here: [Functional Test Plan](https://github.com/MarzioHr/SSA_Project/blob/main/Functional%20Test%20Plan.pdf)

 ### Latency Test
 Another point of interest to us was the latency of the MQTT protocol itself, as well as the implications of using MQTTS (TLS secured) over the standard protocol.
-For this reason, we have created a latency measurement script that captures the high-resolution timestamp at point of publishing a message and calculates the latency upon receiving the message at the subscriber client.
+For this reason, we have created a latency measurement script that captures the high-resolution timestamp at the point of publishing a message and calculates the latency upon receiving the message at the subscriber client.
 This script can be found in the “latency-test” folder.

 Interestingly, we have found that there wasn’t a big difference latency-wise when comparing both protocols.
 Sending a message via MQTTS with our set-up broker took about 0.0001 seconds longer than using the non-TLS secured version of the protocol.
 The results for our test runs can be found here: